canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ### 5. Access Jupyter

-One of the first things you may want to do is to create a jupyter server.
+One of the first things you may want to do is to create a Jupyter server.
 This allows you to create new notebooks or import existing notebooks and run them in Kubeflow.
 By clicking on the menu icon in the upper left of the home screen, you can select `Notebook Servers`, which will show this screen:

 ![alt_text](./images/kubeflow-notebook-servers.png "Kubeflow Jupyter Dashboard")